Mastering React Debugging: Tips and Techniques for Effective Debugging

 export default App;

-In this example, ErrorBoundary is an error boundary component that captures errors thrown by its child components.
-If an error occurs in MyComponent, it won't crash the entire app; instead, the error message defined in ErrorBoundary will be displayed.
+is an error boundary component that captures errors thrown by its child components.
+If an error occurs in MyComponent

-Using the debugger Statement
+Using the The debugger

-The debugger statement is another powerful debugging tool in JavaScript.
-When your code encounters debugger, it triggers a breakpoint in the browser's developer tools, allowing you to inspect variables, step through code, and analyze the call stack.
+, it triggers a breakpoint in the browser's developer tools, allowing you to inspect variables, step through code, and analyze the call stack.

-Here's how to use the debugger statement:
+Here's how to use the debugger

 function complexFunction() {